 Not many people truly understood my friendship with Dale.
 Strangers often looked at us suspiciously when we were out.
 Maybe it would have helped if we had the same skin colour and people could imagine us as mother and daughter?
-Some of my friends and some of hers were confused by our camaraderie, and my mother on more than one occasion was jealous of the time I spent with a women only 2 years her junior.
+Some of my friends and some of hers were confused by our camaraderie, and my mother on more than one occasion was jealous of the time I spent with a woman only 2 years her junior.
 But Dale was my very best friend.

 27 years divided Dale and I, (shortly after she passed away and I was scouring online articles for some form of comfort, I learned this is called an inter-generational friendship).
 I am 27 years older than my daughter, yet the dynamic between Dale & I was never maternal.
-It was more ovaries before brovaries, and definitely fries before guys.

 Whenever I would introduce her as my best friend people would do a double take, and we would share a chuckle or a sly laugh.
 The last time someone asked me how I knew Dale was at her memorial in November.
 She was my very best friend I told the woman who looked like she was a year or two younger than me.
 She was confused.
 The look on her face almost said, are you sure you are at the right memorial?